-If you want to take some time out from your phone, we've got some tried and tested productivity apps that could help you.
+If you want to take some time out from your phone, here's some tried and tested productivity apps that could help.

 The ping of a notification can easily distract you from your work or studying and although you only meant to have a quick look, before you know it you’ve had a Fortnite battle and have scrolled through Facebook, Snapchat, Twitter and Instagram twice.

 Recent surveys have shown that the average user spends a huge 25 hours a week online and that here in the UK, we check our phones almost once every 6 ½ minutes with 73% of us saying we’d find it hard to go a day without checking our phone.

 If you’re like us, you read that and thought ‘nah, I don’t use my phone that much.’
 It did get us thinking though; how much time are we really spending on our phones and is it time for a digital detox?

 What is a digital detox?

 With more people choosing to take some time out from their phones, digital detoxes – completely giving up your phone or turning it off for 24 hours or more – are becoming more and more popular.

 We’ve found some tried and tested productivity apps that can help you take a break from your phone, letting you focus your energy on the more important stuff.
 After all, phones are good and with these handy apps, you can make sure you’re always feeling peppy and productive with your mobile, rather than drained and distracted.

 Do you know how many times a day you check your phone?

 The Moment app (Android and iOS) tracks how much you use your phone.
 It tells you how much time you’ve spent looking at the screen, which apps you’ve used most and how many times you’ve unlocked it too.